OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-recording-java.md

 <a href="https://github.com/OpenVidu/openvidu-tutorials/tree/master/openvidu-recording-java" target="_blank"><i class="icon ion-social-github"> Check it on GitHub</i></a>

-A secure OpenVidu sample app with a Java backend.
-It makes use of [openvidu-java-client](reference-docs/openvidu-java-client/) to connect to **OpenVidu Server**.
-It serves a single HTML page (generated with [Thymeleaf](http://www.thymeleaf.org/)) providing how to use the videoconference recording to the users.
+A simple Java application that uses [openvidu-java-client](reference-docs/openvidu-java-client/){:target="_blank"} to demonstrate OpenVidu recording capabilities.
+It is highly recommended to have read [Recording]{:target="_blank"} documentation before diving into the tutorial.

 ## Understanding this tutorial